 Weppler’s work has also been exhibited at the Palazzo delle Papesse in Sienna and COCA in Seattle.
 Mahovsky’s work has been shown at the Queens Museum of Art in New York, and he has written for catalogues and journals such as Artforum and Canadian Art.

-Their work is represented in public collections, including the Musée d’art Contemporain de Montreal and the National Gallery of Canada.
+Their work is represented in public collections, including Musée d’art Contemporain de Montreal, Vancouver Art Gallery, and National Gallery of Canada.

 They are represented by Susan Hobbs Gallery in Toronto.